 What is Tron (TRX)?

-By 2018, through aggressive and sometimes controversial marketing, Sun propelled Tron into the top ten cryptocurrencies in terms of market capitalization.
-At its height, and during the crypto bubble peak in January 2018, Tron’s native token, Tronix (TRX), reached a market capitalization above $15 billion.
+The Tron protocol was originally launched as a decentralized application on the Ethereum (ETH) blockchain.
+By 2018, through aggressive and sometimes controversial marketing, Justin Sun, the founder of Tron, propelled Tron into the top ten cryptocurrencies in terms of market capitalization.
+At its height, and during the crypto bubble peak in January 2018, Tron’s native token or coin, Tronix (TRX), reached a market capitalization above $15 billion.

 You can Now Trade TRON on Phemex!

 However, readers should be well aware of Tron’s dearth of decentralization as a result of focusing more on speed and transaction throughput.
 Like the Binance Smart Chain, Tron is able to achieve high speeds and low costs because it’s a centralized blockchain.
 The network utilizes a consensus mechanism called Delegated-Proof-of-Stake (DPoS) that relies on a total of 27 validators or “Super Representatives.”